chenbadream/INT-ACT/doc/evaluation.md

     return 1
 }
 ```
 Our server-client architecture for inference uses `websocket` under the hood.
 To avoid race conditions between parallel evaluations, we need to find available ports for each client-server pair.
-The `is_port_in_use` function is a relic and can be removed.
+The `is_port_in_use` function is a relic and can be removed. `find_available_port` is the function that's actually being used.

-**Even when running locally**, it's recommended to keep this section as it is.
+**Even when running locally**, it's recommended to keep this section.

 ### Environment Variables
 ```bash